5jt/dyalog-cookbook/manuscript/05_logging.md

 A>
 A> When you trace through `TxtToCsv` the moment you leave the function the Tracer shows the function `Cleanup` of the `Logger` class.
 The function is declared as a destructor.
 A>
-A> In case you wonder why that is: a destructor (if any) is called when the instance of a class is destroyed.
-Not necessarily immediately but eventually.
-Now we have created an instance of the `Logger` class which we have called `MyLogger`.
-This name is localyzed in the header of `TxtToCsv`, meaning that when `TxtToCsv` finishes the instance is implicitly deleted.
-That makes the interpreter executing the destructor, and because the Tracer was up and running this destructor makes an appearance in the Tracer.
+A> In case you wonder why that is: a destructor (if any) is called when the instance of a class is destroyed (or very shortly thereafter). `MyLogger` is localized in the header of `TxtToCsv`, meaning that when `TxtToCsv` ends, this instance of the `Logger` class is destroyed and the destructor is invoked.
+Since the Tracer was up and running, the destructor makes an appearance in the Tracer.

 ## The Windows Event Log